BanuSelinTosun/street-smart/README.md

-# Maximize Life Within Budget
+# Maximize Your Family's Real Estate Investment

 ## A Zipcode Recommender in city of Seattle for optimized Real-Estate and Schoolings